datafold/data-diff/README.md

 # **data-diff**

-**data-diff is currently under heavy development, if you run into issues, please file an issue and we'll help you out ASAP!**
+**data-diff is in shape to be run in production, but also under development.
+If you run into issues, please file an issue and we'll help you out ASAP!**

 **data-diff** is a command-line tool and Python library to efficiently diff rows across two different databases.